Long-term irrigation experiment Pfynwald

 The results indicate that increased water availability in the long term changed tree and ecosystem properties in a way that a new balance between soil water availability and water demand is reached, which changed the boundary conditions of the ecosystem.
 The irrigation also stimulated foliar decomposition rate at ecosystem level, biomass of fungal fruit body, and abundance of regeneration in broadleaved tree species.
 However, irrigation did not promote the regeneration of Scots pine trees, which are reported to be vulnerable to extreme droughts (Bose et al. 2022).

-In Switzerland, the temperature increase from the end of the 20th century to the beginning of the 21st was more than double the global average.
+In Switzerland, the temperature increase from the end of the 20th century to the beginning of the 21st was more than twice the global average.
 Climate models suggest that the 21st century will see a further rise in temperatures.
 In conjunction with the heat-related increase in evaporation and more frequent heat waves, it is safe to assume that the water supply available to trees is steadily deteriorating and that heavy rainfall is to be increasingly expected in the summer months.
-This rainfall will increase surface water runoff and will not seep into the soil, meaning that plants will increasingly suffer from stress caused by drought.
-Consequently, the vitality and growth of the pines will fall.
+As this rainfall will increase surface water runoff and will not seep into the soil, plants will increasingly suffer from stress caused by drought.
+Consequently, the vitality and growth of the pines will drop.
 In the long term, drought may lead to an increasing number of tree deaths and cause vegetation areas to shift.
 This is particularly true for the forest ecosystem of inner-alpine dry valleys such as those in Valais (Rigling et al. 2013).